stephenmcd/mezzanine/docs/caching-strategy.rst

-Pages are fetched from cache by ``mezzanine.core.middleware.FetchFromCacheMiddleware``, which should be at the end of the ``MIDDLEWARE_CLASSES`` setting and therefore activated at the end of the request phase.
+Pages are fetched from cache by ``mezzanine.core.middleware.FetchFromCacheMiddleware``, which should appear at the end of the ``MIDDLEWARE_CLASSES`` setting and therefore be activated at the end of the request phase.
 If a cache miss occurs, the request is marked as requiring a cache update, which is handled by ``mezzanine.core.middleware.UpdateCacheMiddleware``, which in turn should appear at the start of ``MIDDLEWARE_CLASSES`` and therefore activated at the end of the response phase.